 Earn 2X miles on all purchases

 Get 5% miles back to use toward your next redemption, every time you redeem

 Miles don't expire as long as your account is open, active and in good standing

 0% introductory APR for 12 months on Balance Transfers made within 45 days of account opening.
-After that, a variable APR will apply, 16.74%, 20.74% or 23.74%, based on your creditworthiness.
-Please note, there is a fee for balance transfers
+After that, a variable APR will apply, 16.99%, 20.99% or 23.99%, based on your creditworthiness.
+There is a fee for balance transfers.

 I use my Mastrercard as I use a debit card.
 Credit cards are a little more secure than using a debit card.
 I'm not interested in buying on credit because of the high interest rate.
 My card happens to be a secure card, and my credit score has gone up quite a lot, I always pay thru my bank before I get a bill.